xinwenfu/mitmproxy-get/README.md

 To intercept requests with specific URLs, you need to enable the interception function and using specific filter expressions.

-To enable the interception function, press **i**.
+To enable the interception function, press **i** while using mitmproxy.
 You will see shown at the bottom of the console.
 ```
 set intercept ''
 ```